Ballroom-Platform/ballroom-backend/README.md

 3.)
 Download and install mysql in your local environment.

 4.)
-Create a database called "Ballroom" and add the necessary tables using the sql queries provided in the "queries.sql" file located in the data-model package directory.
+Create a database called "ballroom" and add the necessary tables using the sql queries provided in the "queries.sql" file located in the data-model package directory.

 > Note: You will have to manually copy paste the queries to create the required tables.

 5.)
-Create Config.toml files in every service and provided the details mentioned in Config-template.txt files provided within each service.
+Create Config.toml files in every service and provided the details mentioned in Config_template.txt files provided within each service.

 6.)
 Create a folder called "certificates" within the sts-service.
 Then create a subfolder called "jwt" within the "certificates" folder.
 Add your certificate and key file needed for JWT validation within this subfolder.